trickstercache/trickster/docs/developer/discovery-providers.md

 ## Roadmap providers

-Candidates from the issue #609 thread, in likely priority order: `aws` (`service: ec2`, then `ecs`), `gce`, `docker`, `azure`.
-Until each lands, its users are served by:
+Candidates from the issue #609 thread, in likely priority order: `docker` and `azure`.

-- the `http_sd` provider — any external SD can serve the member list over HTTP, in Trickster's native format or Prometheus's; or
-- the `file` provider — the same documents on disk, via cron, sidecar, or consul-template; or
-- `dns_srv` / `dns_a` — Consul's DNS interface, cloud private DNS zones,
-  and Docker's embedded DNS all work today with no new code.